Sunday, April 12, 2026

 Cared for at home: Desired by many and economically more favorable

-Being cared for at home is a frequently expressed wish of those affected – and is becoming increasingly difficult to finance.
-Especially when 24-hour care is required: The costs are around EUR 3,500 per month, with a subsidy of EUR 800.
-When it was introduced in 2007, the funding amount remained unchanged at EUR 550 per month until 2022.
-In 2023, it was first increased to EUR 640 and then to EUR 800.
-It has not been adjusted for high inflation since then.
+Receiving care at home is a common wish among those affected—and is becoming increasingly difficult to finance.
+This is especially true when 24-hour care is necessary: The costs amount to approximately 3,500 EUR per month, while the subsidy is 800 EUR.
+When the program was introduced in 2007, the subsidy remained unchanged at 550 EUR per month until 2022.
+In 2023, it was first increased to 640 EUR, then to 800 EUR.
+It has not been adjusted for high inflation since then

 The problem: Although the subsidy was gradually increased, the income limit was not.
 This has remained unchanged at EUR 2,500 since 2007 – if the income is higher than this, families no longer receive a subsidy.
 Adjusted for inflation, this limit should actually be at least EUR 4,055 per month.
 For this reason, according to Elisabeth Anselm, Managing Director of Hilfswerk Österreich, more and more people are falling out of this support scheme.